-For Lyft to transfer your driver earnings, you must enter your bank and tax info in the Driver Dashboard.
+For Lyft to transfer your driver earnings, you must enter your bank info in the Driver Dashboard.
 Always keep this info updated so your deposits transfer without delay.

 Heads up: For your security, Lyft agents can’t see or change this info for you.
 It may be easier to use a desktop computer (if possible) instead of a phone to update this info.

 We can only transfer earnings to checking accounts.
 We can't deposit to savings or business accounts.

 In Canada, there are three parts of a bank account you'll need: the Transit number, the Financial Institution Number and Account Number.

 Your transit number has five digits and is on the left-most side of your cheque

 Your financial institution number from your bank, the three-digit number in the center of your cheque

 Your account number is a personal, 12-digit number shown on the right-most side of your cheque

 Enter your transit, financial institution, and account numbers

 We may send a confirmation text to drivers with 10 or more rides.
 This is only required if you receive the text.